openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-4/03-selinux-svirt.md

 The goal of this exercise is to gain a basic understanding of SELinux/sVirt.
 Run the following commands.
 Notice that each container is labeled with a dynamically generated MLS label.
 In the example below, the first container has an MLS label of c791,c940, while the second has a label of c169,c416.
 This extra layer of labeling prevents the processes from accessing each other's memory, files, etc. Copy and paste all four lines below, into a terminal:

-``docker run -t rhel7 sleep 10 &
+``podman run -t registry.access.redhat.com/ubi7/ubi sleep 10 &
-docker run -t rhel7 sleep 10 &
+podman run -t registry.access.redhat.com/ubi7/ubi sleep 10 &
 sleep 3
 ps -efZ | grep svirt | grep sleep``{{execute}}